xavidp/SAIER_Urgencies/README.md

 # SAIER_Urgencies
-Analyze Data from a Service and make some draft reports out of it
+Analyze data from a Service in Barcelona City Council related to immigrants and  asylum seekers and make some draft reports out of it